 The last of the social assets produced are for multi-panel Instagram brands Stories.
 Really finding a rhythm a few days in, we end up with a four panel set, posting a 5th panel later in the week with a winner notification panel.
-Find the Tentree story panels below, and find all the stories as Highlights: Kuma, Smartwool, Osprey, Rab, Oboz, On, Mountain Hardwear, and Pit Boss Grills
+Find the Tentree story panels below.
+A highlight for each of the nine brands was created, but no longer available on CV’s Insta account.

 Mailchimp x 🗞 🗞 🗞

 The icing on the proverbial cake are three Mailchimp newsletters to throw into the mix.
 We send an email at the beginning, the end, and smack dab in the middle.
 Yes, the promotion is to increase the newsletter subscribers, but we also want our existing subscribers to have a chance at winning too.

 You can find all three email newsletters, designed, and coded from a custom template by yours truly:

 The Rice Howard Howler